How to Makeover an Existing Fireplace to look like stone using a product called AirStone.

-Below: You can see a few of the wider stones that come in each box that I added.
-Please ignore the dirty fireplace. :) I will get to that task eventually.
+You can see a few of the wider stones that come in each box that I added.

-See the links at the end of this post to see Part Two of my fireplace transformation: I show how I made over the grey hearth stone that the builder of my house never finished off and made it match the new AirStone fireplace.
+See the links at the end of this post to see Part Two of my fireplace transformation where I show how I made over the grey hearth stone that the builder of my house never finished off and made it match the new AirStone fireplace.